How to prevent it

 While prostate cancer is to a certain extent a complicated illness, it seems that having a healthy diet and lifestyle may possibly reduce the occurrence of prostate cancer by slowing down its progression and helping with some secondary effects from treatment.

 We know that men in Western countries, like those in North America, are more prone to developing prostate cancer than men from Eastern Asian countries like China and Japan.
-As well, Asian men who have moved to North America run the same risks as native-born North Americans after at least one generation.
+Asian men who have moved to North America run the same risks as native-born North Americans after at least one generation.

 This may be because of the Western diet, which has less fruit, vegetables and fish, and more meat, dairy products, sugar, fat and processed foods.